American Boogeyman: The Disturbing Case of Albert Fish

 Off went Grace with Albert.
 She was never heard from again.

 Six years later, the Budd family received a disturbed anonymous letter riddled with spelling errors.
 The letter’s author spoke of a seaman he once knew who traveled to China.
 It was there that this sailor claimed to have encountered famine-stricken people killing and consuming children to survive.
 The sailor developed such an appetite for young flesh that upon his return to New York, he abducted two children, killed them, and cooked them.

 The letter’s author became curious, as well.
 In the letter’s disturbing final paragraph, he graphically recounts abducting Grace Budd, killing her, and consuming her flesh.

 The letter bore no signature–yet its details clearly proved the author was Grace’s killer.
 Police traced the stationary back to a boarding house, where they found Albert Fish.

 It didn’t take long before he confessed to the murder.
 The Boogey Man was busted.

-It’s believed that Fish had between three and nine victims total, including 8-year-old Francis McDonnell, who was found in Staten Island, and 4-year-old Billy Gaffney, of Brooklyn, whose body was never found.
+It’s believed that Fish had between three and nine victims total, including eight-year-old Francis McDonnell, who was found in Staten Island, and four-year-old Billy Gaffney, of Brooklyn, whose body was never found.
 Of Billy’s disappearance, his friend said, “the boogeyman took him.”